cs1302uga/cs1302-tutorials/web/json.md

 </dependency>
 ```

-The latest version available is
+The latest version of Gson available on Maven Central is:

 ![Maven Central Version](https://img.shields.io/maven-central/v/com.google.code.gson/gson).

 Once added as a dependency, Gson will automatically be available on the